 Dubai Police Traffic Department fines enquiry and payment

-RTA and Dubai Police traffic department fine enquiry and payment in the UAE - information and guide to paying fines for parking, speeding, radar tickets, and other traffic offences online.
+RTA and Dubai Police Traffic department fine enquiry and payment system in the UAE - information about black points and paying fines for parking, speeding, and radar tickets, and other traffic offences online.
 The Dubai Police website has an online traffic fine checking facility, and payment option with credit cards.

 - Direct link to online checking and payment for traffic violations, penalties, and fines, should be www.dubaipolice.gov.ae/dp/english/e_services.jsp?Page=A344&dPg=1&isEng=true (last checked Aug 2014) but availability seems to be erratic, or URL location changed.